-As the gold price explodes upward in 2024, it reminds us of bygone historic eras.
+As the gold price explodes upward, it reminds us of bygone historic eras.
 During the violent swings of financial history, gold emerges not only as a precious metal but as a steadfast companion for investors weathering the storms of war and chaos.

 Newton’s Legacy: The Gold Standard (1717)

 Our journey begins in 1717 with Sir Isaac Newton, whose genius laid the foundation for the gold standard.
-Newton became the warden and later Master of the Royal Mint in 1696 in England, and was tasked with stabilizing the english currency, which had been plagued by counterfeiting and fluctuations in value.
+Newton became the Master of the Royal Mint in 1696 in England, and was tasked with stabilizing the english currency, which had been plagued by counterfeiting and fluctuations in value.

 The Financial Revolution in 18th-Century London